DataS-DHSC/dhsc_rap_workshop/bookdown-example/01-plots-summary.Rmd

 ## Dataset background

 To obtain the data needed for this exercise, we use the onsr package, which reads in data from the ONS using their API.
-For this section, we'll be using data regarding online job adverts.
+For this section, we'll be using data on online job adverts.

-ONS gives the following information on this dataset:
+For some context to the dataset, ONS gives the following information on this dataset:

 > Adzuna is an online job search engine who collate information from thousands of different sources in the UK.
 These range from direct employers’ websites to recruitment software providers to traditional job boards thus providing a comprehensive view of current online job adverts.